gee-community/GEE-Dev-Docs/docs/styleguide.md

     * Contains headings and subheadings as needed to make the content easy to skim.

 ### Writing a Tutorial

+To help you create new tutorials, you can use the template file HERE

 A Tutorial doc has these major sections.
 Items in bold below are literal heading names: